The HBO series goes heavy on the Shakespeare

 Though artificial, this is supposed to be a strictly Old West setting.
-But the player piano, which serves up catchy tunes even when it’s splattered with blood, hits us with Soundgarden’s “Black Hole Sun” from 1994.
-There’s also an orchestral cover of “Paint it Black” by the Rolling Stones.
+But the player piano serves up several catchy tunes even when it’s splattered with blood.
+Here are some of the highlights.
+Ithits us with Soundgarden’s “Black Hole Sun” from 1994, and there’s also an orchestral cover of “Paint it Black” by the Rolling Stones.
 Both songs successfully paint the scenes with a dark cast, like Westworld paints most things except for Dolores’s cheery painting.
 The songs express a wish for a blacked out sun because the world’s always being such a jerk.
 Speaking of loathing the light of day, on the show, the shade “black” brands people who take the evil path in life.

 The piano player also plays a cover of Radiohead’s “No Surprises,” a melancholy song from the album OK Computer.
 The lyrics describe voiceless people who have “bruises that never heal,” so it’s an eerie — and apt soundtrack — for the scene in question.

 Westworlds collide!
 This Westworld is based on an original 1973 movie written and directed by Michael Crichton.
 The presence of the prolific author, who also wrote the novel Jurassic Park, is felt throughout.
 Ed Harris’s (human) sinister character, the Man in Black, is always on hand to slide in and rain bad news on everyone, notably wears all black.
 So did Yul Brynner as the Gunslinger (robot) in the original movie.
 These two characters have different drives, but they’re both scary.